- As low as $325/Night

 About the Area

 Located in Myrtle Beach, this apartment is by the sea.
-The area's natural beauty can be seen at Myrtle Beach Beaches and Myrtle Beach State Park, while SkyWheel Myrtle Beach and Ripley's Aquarium are popular area attractions.
+Apache Pier and Cherry Grove Pier are worth checking out if an activity is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
 Looking to enjoy an event or a game while in town?
 See what's going on at Myrtle Beach Sports Center, or consider a night out at Burroughs & Chapin Pavilion Place.

 Special Instructions